robertzk/microserver/README.md

 # Installation

-This package is not yet available from CRAN (as of October 5, 2015).
+This package is not yet available from CRAN (as of July 5, 2016).
 To install the latest development builds directly from GitHub, run this instead:

 ```r